i-anubhav-anand/Fed_learning_flower/README.md

   To do so simply open two more   terminal windows and run the following commands.

- <h1>From Centralized To Federated </h1>

-  This Project is based on the Deep Learning with PyTorch that uses the custom data of Coivd and Normal Patient to predict if the patient is having covid or not.

   <h1>Setting up to run client on your local system</h1>

   You can simply start the centralized training as described